PodilapuKeerthi/Nlp-programs/README.md

 # Nlp-programs
-This repository contains various NLP programs that I have learnt in my 7th semester at college.
+This repository contains 17 NLP programs that I have learnt in my 7th semester at college.